-- IV.B.1 The Permittee shall notify the Manager, in writing, within fifteen (15) calendar days of discovery, of any additional AOCs and/or SWMUs as discovered under Permit Condition IV.A.7.
+- IV.B.1 The Permittee shall notify the Manager, in writing, within fifteen (15) calendar days of discovery, of any additional AOCs and/or SWMUs as discovered under Permit Condition IV.A.8.
 The notification shall include, at a minimum, the location of the SWMU or AOC and all available information pertaining to the nature of the release (e.g., media affected, hazardous constituents released, magnitude of release, etc.).
 If the Manager determines that further investigation of an AOC is required, the permittee shall be required to prepare a plan for such investigations as outlined in Permit Condition IV.D or Permit Condition IV.E. - IV.B.2 The Permittee shall prepare and submit to the Manager, within ninety (90) calendar days of notification, an Assessment Report (AR) for each SWMU or AOC identified under Permit Condition IV.B.1.
 At a minimum, the AR shall provide the following information: - IV.B.2.1 Location of unit(s) on a topographic map of appropriate scale such as required under 40 CFR Part 270.14(b). - IV.B.2.2 Designation of type and function of unit(s). - IV.B.2.3 General dimensions, capacities and structural description of unit(s) (supply any available plans/drawings). - IV.B.2.4 Dates that the unit(s) was operated. - IV.B.2.5 Specification of all wastes that have been managed at/in the unit(s) to the extent available.
-Include any available data on 40 CFR Part 261 Appendix VIII. - IV.B.2.6 All available information pertaining to any release of hazardous waste or hazardous constituents from such unit(s) (to include groundwater data, soil analyses, air, and/or surface water data). - IV.B.2.7 The unique sequential identification for the SWMU or AOC. - IV.B.3 Based on the results of the AR, the Manager, shall determine the need for further investigations at the SWMUs covered in the AR.
+Include any available data on 40 CFR Part 261 Appendix VIII. - IV.B.2.6 All available information pertaining to any release of hazardous waste or hazardous constituents from such unit(s) (to include groundwater data, soil analyses, air, and/or surface water data). - IV.B.2.7 The unique sequential identification for the SWMU or AOC. - IV.B.3 Based on the results of the AR, the Manager, shall determine the need for further investigations at the SWMUs or AOCs covered in the AR.
 If the Manager determines that such investigations are needed, the Permittee shall be required to prepare a plan for such investigations as outlined in Permit Condition IV.D or IV.E.

-IV.C Notification Requirements for Newly Discovered Releases at Previously Identified SWMUs and AOCs environmental audits, or other means, within fifteen (15) calendar days of discovery.
+IV.C Notification Requirements for Newly Discovered Releases at Previously Identified SWMUs and AOCs

+IV.C.1 The Permittee shall notify the Manager in writing of any newly discovered release(s) of hazardous waste or hazardous constituents discovered during the course of groundwater monitoring, field investigations, environmental audits, or other means, within fifteen (15) calendar days of discovery.
 Such newly discovered releases may be from SWMUs or AOCs identified in Permit Condition IV.A.2 or for which further investigation under Permit Condition IV.B was not required.